learnk8s/learnk8s.io/src/custom-authentication/content.md

 **Congratulations!**

-You should also haved noticed the advantages of using a centralised user management system, such as LDAP:
+You should also have noticed the advantages of using a centralised user management system, such as LDAP:

 - Users can use their existing credentials for new applications and services
 - Updating a piece of user information (such as a password) makes it immediately available across all the applications that use the centralised authentication system